AimegaelBoudzoumou/plsql-tutorial-oracletutorial.com/1_Getting_Started/6_Constants.md

 NOT NULL : Is possibly non-null

-Value    : Must be initialized to such a value"
+Value    : Must be initialized to such a value

 ## PL/SQL constant examples
 The following example declares two constants __co_payment_term__ and __co_payment_status__: